Walking for Weight Loss: The Ultimate Guide to Walking Off Those Pounds

 Of course, going downhill burns less.

 If you add hills to your regimen, however, it’d be a good idea to add both uphill and downhill segments.
 Think of the downhill segments as a reward for fighting through those tough upward inclines.

 Also, it’s crucial that you add inclines to your walking regimen gradually.
 Doing too much too fast might result in injury, which would set you back, possibly for weeks.
 Use FitBit (or any pedometer that has a similar feature) to monitor your heart rate when increasing the incline at which you walk and report any irregularities to your doctor.

-10. Supercharge Your Weight Loss with Tweaking Your Diet
+10. Supercharge Your Walking Weight Loss Efforts by Tweaking Your Diet

 No one likes to talk about this part.
 I know that I didn’t, especially when I saw that I shouldn’t have bread, pasta, alcohol, or red meat.
 I thought, “But those are my food groups!”

 All kidding aside, a new study shows that we Americans are really terrible at “moderation.”
 While “everything in moderation” is a good strategy in theory, too many people still eat too much bad stuff and not enough good stuff on a regular basis.

 For example, people during this study were shown a plate of chocolate chip cookies.
 Fewer than one in 10 people selected the correct number of cookies that would be considered “moderate.”
 It was the same with a plate of sweet candy.

 The researchers in the study also concluded that people who ate a greater diversity of foods actually got fatter than those people who just ate a few healthy choices all the time.
 What are the things that these researchers and others recommend cutting out of your diet?